How to Learn Classical Guitar Pieces (Gypsy Dance)

 We want to learn classical guitar pieces quickly, but we also want to bring them up to a high level.
 In other words, we don’t want to just play the notes, we want to play them beautifully.

 But this takes time.
 Wouldn’t it be great to be able to learn classical guitar pieces quickly, memorize them effortlessly, and be able to play them beautifully, and all this happen within a relatively short timeframe?
 That’s what this article is all about.

 Good ingredients, good soup

-By focusing on each element involved in the process of learning a new piece, we can more quickly eliminate confusion, and overcome obstacles.
+By focusing on each element involved in the process of learning a new piece, we can more quickly remove confusion and overcome obstacles.
 Whenever we have problems in a piece of music, It typically means one of two things:

 - that we have some form of confusion about what needs to happen and how, or

-- there is simply a technical challenge that we understand, but simply can’t perform very well (such as speed, or a stretch, or a shift).
+- there is simply a technical challenge that we understand but simply can’t perform very well (such as speed, a stretch, or a shift).